How to Replace Roof Tiles

 Large Format Roof Tiles

 These types of tiles are larger than other types and so the installation time is much quicker and less fiddly.
-The larger tiles also require less weight and support form underneath.
+The larger tiles also require less weight and support from underneath.
 These tiles can come in both clay or concrete varieties and have the benefit of coming in a number of different styles and designs.
 These can include various colours, textures, and finishes.

 large format tiles